vdclab/vdclab-wiki/tools/analysis/Enzyme-Function-Initiative.md

 ## Ease of Use

-> There are well written descriptions/explanations and tutorials making the tools easy to use.
+- There are well written descriptions/explanations and tutorials making the tools easy to use.
 Users are also able to email for help, reporting issues, or suggestions.
-{.is-info}

 ## User Notes
 - In order to view and analyze your SSN or GNNs you will need to download Cytoscape.
 The EFI Help and YouTube links (below) have tips/tutorials for using Cytoscape effectively.